-When the Intrepid Foundation was established 20 years ago, there were very few travel companies giving back to local communities.
-Since then, the Foundation has worked with over 62,000 individual donors to raise more than AUD $12 million for 136 community partners around the world.
+When the Intrepid Foundation was established more than 20 years ago, there were very few travel companies giving back to local communities.
+Since then, the Foundation has worked with over 62,000 individual donors to raise more than AUD $13 million for over 130 community partners around the world.
 And as far Intrepid co-founder, Geoff Manchester, is concerned, they’re just getting started.

-And it all started on a road trip through Africa in 1988.
+It all began on a road trip through Africa in 1988.

 We’d modified an ex-council truck, and the plan was to drive it across the continent with some friends.
-Darrell [Wade, Intrepid’s co-founder], his wife Anna and I started talking about the concept of Intrepid, what it might become, and we thought: if we’re going to make a living out of taking people to developing countries, we should be giving back to those countries.
+Darrell [that’s Darrell Wade, Intrepid’s co-founder], his wife Anna and I started talking about the concept of Intrepid, what it might become, and we thought: if we’re going to make a living out of taking people to developing countries, we should be giving back to those countries.

 Pretty soon, Intrepid Travel was born.
 In those first three years, we started financially supporting some small projects in South East Asia.
 This was before the company was making a profit.
 Darrell and I weren’t even getting paid yet!

 In 2002 we created a separate not-for-profit, the Intrepid Foundation, partly to help our travellers donate, but also so that Intrepid could start supporting these projects in a much bigger way.

 It might not sound too revolutionary now, but I’m 99 per cent sure there wasn’t any other travel company doing anything like this more than 20 years ago.
 It was a totally different model of philanthropy.
 The Intrepid approach was based on travellers, not wealthy benefactors.
 The income was coming from ordinary people.
 It was constant and, in theory, perpetual.
 A brand new way of giving back.